bxie/bxie-academic/content/home/recent.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.

 [[item]]
-  title = "Discussing Environmental Justice and Computing Education at SIGCSE '23" url = "/publication/sigcse-2023" date = "2023-01-04"
+  title = "Discussing Environmental Justice + CSEd at SIGCSE '23" url = "/publication/sigcse-2023"
+  date = "2023-01-04"
   description = "I am co-organizing a hybrid Birds of a Feather discussion about 'Centering Environmental Justice in Computing Education' at SIGCSE '23."